 - Monetize your Skills or Hobbies: If you have sellable skills or hobbies that people frequently request, then now is the perfect time to consider charging for it.
 Your hobbies can include simple tasks like writing catchy captions for social media to more complex functions like interior decoration.
 Also, find out how much those tasks cost per hour so you can structure your pricing.

 - Give your Resume a Boost: Since you have a little more time on your hands now, there’s no better time to acquire new skills for your career.
 There are many free or cheap online courses where you can learn new in-demand skills.
 These skills will give your resume or LinkedIn profile a boost.

 - Keep Applying for Roles: If you’ve acquired new skills, now is the perfect time to think of a career change.
 Apply for roles that are outside of your previous career path if you find something that you love.
 Also, be sure to get a recommendation letter from your last employer.

-I wish you all the best while trying to get back on your feed.
-If you have more tips to share with us, please share in the comments.
+I wish you all the best while trying to get back on your feet.
+If you have more tips to share with us, please share them in the comments.